Tracking Spark with Scala or Java

 If you have a more complex pipeline structure, or you want to present your pipeline functions and store metadata as separate tasks, you can add annotations to your pipeline code.
 Method annotation enables input/output tracking for each method and links them visually.

-@Taskannotation for Java, use:import ai.databand.annotations.Task; public class ProcessDataSpark { @Task public void processCustomerData(String inputFile, String outputFile) { // setup code... // task 1 Dataset<Row> imputed = unitImputation(rawData, columnsToImpute, 10); // task 2 Dataset<Row> clean = dedupRecords(imputed, keyColumns); // task 3 Dataset<Row> report = createReport(clean); // ... } @Task protected Dataset<Row> unitImputation(Dataset<Row> rawData, String[] columnsToImpute, int value) { // ... } @Task protected Dataset<Row> dedupRecords(Dataset<Row> data, String[] keyColumns) { // ... } @Task protected Dataset<Row> createReport(Dataset<Row> data) { // ... } } - To use annotations and track the flow of tasks with annotations, the Databand Java agent
+import ai.databand.annotations.Task; public class ProcessDataSpark { @Task public void processCustomerData(String inputFile, String outputFile) { // setup code... // task 1 Dataset<Row> imputed = unitImputation(rawData, columnsToImpute, 10); // task 2 Dataset<Row> clean = dedupRecords(imputed, keyColumns); // task 3 Dataset<Row> report = createReport(clean); // ... } @Task protected Dataset<Row> unitImputation(Dataset<Row> rawData, String[] columnsToImpute, int value) { // ... } @Task protected Dataset<Row> dedupRecords(Dataset<Row> data, String[] keyColumns) { // ... } @Task protected Dataset<Row> createReport(Dataset<Row> data) { // ... } } - Annotating and tracking annotated tasks with the Databand Java agents

-instruments your application and is included in the application startup script.
-See Installing JVM SDK and agent and
+- The Databand agent instruments your application and is included in the application startup script.
+See Installing JVM SDK and agent and Installing

 Logging dataset operations